onenorth/content-anonymizer/README.md

 ### Configure Naming
 You can optionally rename the items that are anonymized.
+Currently, **Custom Format** and **Lorem Replace** anonymization types are supported.
-If renaming, check the **Rename Items** checkbox.
+If renaming, choose an anonymization type.

-Type of the name of the custom format to use and chose the item in the type-ahead.
+For Custom Format, type of the name of the custom format to use and chose the item in the type-ahead.
 The type-ahead will search the names provided in the Custom Format section.

 ![Configure Naming](https://raw.github.com/onenorth/content-anonymizer/master/img/configure-naming.png)